chronic-care/mycareplanner/README.md

 ## Mange 'yarn.lock'
 * In general, do not commit updates to 'package.json' unless:
     * There is a valid and intentional dependency update to 'package.json'
         * e.g. New dependencies are added, old dependencies are removed, dependency versions are updated for security or for preferential reasons
+           * If there is a valid update, and it causes changes to yarn.lock, ensure those changes are committed.
+This is why yarn.lock is in the repo, so that the entire team is exactly synchronized
 * TODO: Create a combined ticket to address/update this and 'package.json' maintenance.
   * See the following link for an implementation option: https://11sigma.com/blog/2021/09/03/yarn-lock-how-it-works-and-what-you-risk-without-maintaining-yarn-dependencies-deep-dive/